FairShare · Web & iOS

 +

-No. FairShare currently covers the Sunni five-madhhab framework (General/majority opinion, Hanafi, Maliki, Shafi'i, Hanbali).
+No. FairShare currently covers the Sunni five-madhhab framework (General, Hanafi, Maliki, Shafi'i, Hanbali).
 Shia inheritance has substantially different rules and isn't supported in this version.

 Can I use FairShare offline?